bouncingleaf/angular-questions/README.md

-# questions
+# angular-questions

 ## What is this?
 This is a questions-processing app I wrote as an exercise for Pluralsight. :) Hi, Pluralsight!

-This app was originally based on the application built during the Pluralsight course "Building a full stack app with React and Express" https://app.pluralsight.com/library/courses/react-express-full-stack-app-building.
+This app was originally in React, based on the application built during the Pluralsight course "Building a full stack app with React and Express" https://app.pluralsight.com/library/courses/react-express-full-stack-app-building.
 My intent was just to use that course to brush up on how to connect the front and back end, maybe learn a little about authentication, and then move on.

 I really should have known that I was a) going to love learning React too much to skip anything, and b) going to run into some bug that would derail me.
 I ran into several.
 I started getting mired in problems I just didn't know enough React to fix.

-Eventually I gave up and rewrote the entire application in Angular over the course of the weekend.
+Eventually I gave up and rewrote the entire application in Angular over the course of a weekend.

 The original React repo is on <a href="https://github.com/bouncingleaf/questions">github</a> also.